 If you find that you’re becoming confused or tempted away from the Church, maybe try exploring some different musical genres for a while.

 Allow yourself to make an honest and prudent decision regarding the entertainment you consume.

 Catholic Musicians to Check Out

 Catholic Musicians are out there.
-If you want to find artists whose music is more likely to adhere to the solid Catholic theology you’re looking for, check them singers such as:
+If you want to find artists whose music is more likely to adhere to the solid Catholic theology you’re looking for, try artists such as: